iotadex/groupfi_proxy/readme.md

 }
 ```

-### POST /proxy/send/asyn, send the TransactionEssence which contains a msg as metadata on shimmer L1 network, asynchronization
+### POST /proxy/send/asyn?hornet={production, optional}, send the TransactionEssence which contains a msg as metadata on shimmer L1 network, asynchronization
 #### params
 ```json
 {